Nitraria retusa

-Nitraria retusa, commonly known as Nitre bush, is a salt-tolerant and drought-resistant shrub in the family Nitrariaceae.
-It can grow to heights of 2.5 m, although it seldom exceeds more than 1 m in height.
-It produces small white/green coloured flowers and small red fruit.
+Nitraria retusa, commonly known as nitre bush, is a salt-tolerant and drought-resistant shrub in the family Nitrariaceae.
+It can grow to heights of 2.5 m, although it rarely exceeds more than 1 m in height.
+It produces white/green coloured flowers and small red fruit.

 The plant is native to desert areas of northern Africa, where it grows in primary succession on barren sand dunes.
-It also grows in areas with high salinities such as salt marshes.
+It also grows in areas with high salinity such as salt marshes.

 Description

 Nitraria retusa is a bush growing to a maximum height of about 2.5 m.
 The twigs are furry when young, with the bluish-grey fleshy leaves being alternate, wedge or sickle-shaped, with entire margins and measuring 10 to 15 mm by 8 to 10 mm.

 The small, sweetly-scented, whitish or greenish flowers have short pedicels and parts in fives.
 The fruit is a triangular drupe, 5 to 10 mm in diameter.